RowlandTechnology/MULTIUART/README.md

 # MULTIUART

+Collection of resources for the MULTIUART - SPI2UART board from Rowland Technology converting a SPI connection to 4 x UART connections.

+Current stable firmware release and pre-compiled hex file.

-An Arduino library for the SPI2UART MULTIUART project board
+An Arduino library for the SPI2UART MULTIUART project board with example code.

-Also available as a Flowcode component .fcpx file for Flowcode 6 and 7.
+A Flowcode component .fcpx file for Flowcode 6, 7 and 8 complete with example code.